GraysonKing/kafka-streaming/README.md

 ## Setting up the Docker environment on Digital Ocean (preinstalled with Docker CE)

+Create/Access a Digital Ocean server and create a new droplet, selecting the Docker one-click app.

 Get your Digital Ocean API key and export it as a variable on the command line:

 ```